 “I guess you could say this strange age we still find ourselves in officially landed with Kraftwerk in 1981 — everyday people owning artificial brains, keeping them in their homes next to the TV maybe, playing games on them, writing with them, making music.
 Not that I was paying it all much attention in 1981.
 I was mostly confused in 1981, or more to the point I was fighting confusion, because I’m still confused.
 I just gave up the fight a long, long time ago.
 Which gets us back to Kraftwerk, Computer World.
 What an album!
 Sounded exactly like the future that we all had coming, ready or not.
 And I guess I was.
 Ready, that is.
 In spite of all the confusion.”
 (Philip Random)

 “The official Black Sabbath history lesson regarding Vol.4 seems to go something like this: after three albums inventing and defining what would eventually come to be the core of heavy metal, it was time for the band to expand their sound, roll with the progressive changes of the moment, get even bigger.
-Although for me, twelve or thirteen when Vol.4 hit, catching random pieces on late night radio, it was just this deeply heavy stuff that seemed to capture everything that was weird and wrong with the world, but also kind of cool.
+But for me, thirteen when Vol.4 hit, catching random pieces on late night radio, it was just this deeply heavy stuff that seemed to capture everything that was weird and wrong with the world, but also kind of cool.
 Wheels of Confusion indeed, crushing anything that got in their way.”
 (Philip Random)

 In which The Byrds lay it all out for eternity, man.
 Because it’s 1966 and something is most definitely happening, but what!?!? (note the question and exclamation marks), What’s Happening !?!? being notable as A. David Crosby‘s first solo songwriting credit for the Byrds, and B. succinct to say the least, the whole virulent, acid drenched confusion of the times laid out in fifty-seven words or less.
 Not that it was a bad historical moment — more just a state of spiritual, philosophical and emotional critical mass, a sustained chain reaction of apparently conflicting beliefs, ideas, demands and feelings that was demanding an entirely fresh and conceivably radical new point of reference, man.